What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 8. Add cognac, stir and pack into jars.

-Perfect combination of taste and color - feijoa jam "Caramel"
+A wonderful combination of taste and color - feijoa jam “Caramel”

 Traditional medicine recipes

-Traditional medicine actively uses feijoa to treat various diseases
+Traditional medicine actively uses feijoa to treat various diseases.

-How is it used in cosmetology
+How it is used in cosmetology

-The basis for any mask is feijoa puree, and various components are already added to it, depending on what effect you want to achieve:
+The basis for any mask is feijoa puree, and various components are added to it, depending on what effect you want to achieve:

 • composition for rejuvenation: to 2 tbsp. l. puree add 1 tsp. honey and 1 tbsp. l. vegetable oil;

-• you can also wipe your face, neck, chest and hands with a piece of feijoa pulp.
+• You can also wipe your face, neck, chest and hands with a piece of feijoa pulp.
 The effect will be excellent.

-In cosmetology, feijoa shows an incredible anti-aging effect.
+In cosmetology, feijoa shows an incredible anti-aging effect

 • diabetes;